Ratesetter Terms & Conditions

 You represent and warrant the following to us:

-2.1 You are 18 years of age or over and capable of taking responsibility for your own actions if you wish to lend or borrow through RateSetter.
+2.1 You are between the years of 18 to 75 of age and capable of taking responsibility for your own actions if you wish to lend or borrow through RateSetter.

 2.2 You have a bank account in your own name with a UK bank.